 Select a an exam type

 Students need: A First or 2:1 (Hons) degree (or equivalent) in Psychology as recognised by the British Psychological Society (BPS) as providing Graduate Basis for Chartership (GBC).
 An academic reference.
 A personal statement outlining your interest in Health Psychology.
 Additional requirements for overseas applicants: If you have not completed a British Psychological Society-accredited BSc at a UK university, you must obtain Graduate Basis for Chartership (GBC) from the BPS and include evidence of this with your application.
-If your first language is not English, you must have achieved 7.0 or above on all components of the IELTS.
 If you dont meet our entry criteria: If you have a BSc (Hons) Psychology at a 2:2 level and recent relevant experience or other relevant qualifications, you may be eligible to register for the Certificate in Health Psychology, with the potential to progress to the MSc.
 In such cases, admission normally follows interview with the course director, and is at the discretion of the course team.

 Students living in